AdobeDocs/experience-manager-65.fr-FR/help/forms/using/save-as-draft.md

 ---
 title: Enregistrement d’une tâche ou d’un formulaire en tant que brouillon
-seo-title: Enregistrement d’une tâche ou d’un formulaire en tant que brouillon
+seo-title: Saving a task or form as a draft
 description: Étapes d’enregistrement de brouillon d’une tâche ou d’un formulaire dans l’application AEM Forms
-seo-description: Étapes d’enregistrement de brouillon d’une tâche ou d’un formulaire dans l’application AEM Forms
+seo-description: Steps to save a draft copy of a task or a form in the AEM Forms app
 uuid: 1192d2c2-05a4-4a96-9015-e56111aa2646
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS